johnlindquist/broken-johnlindquist.com/content/blog/focused.md

 3. We now have a `mindyify` function that can change the `name` of any object to `"Mindy"`.

-Note: This _only_ changes the `name` property.
-All other properties on the object will be untouched.
+Note: This creates a new object with the new `name` property.
+The previous `person` is left untouched.

 # Try It Out!